Advertisement

 Is Baltimore a safe city for tourists?

 Baltimore is generally a safe city for tourists, but it’s always a good idea to take some basic precautions to ensure your safety.
 Be aware of your surroundings, keep valuables secure, and avoid certain neighborhoods, especially at night.
-(See Also: Is Amber Cove Safe to Visit?
-A Guide to Your Peaceful Getaway)
+(See Also: Is It Safe To Visit Madagascar?
+Discover The Truth)

 What are the most dangerous neighborhoods in Baltimore?